architects-land/terre-des-civilisations/README.md

 ## Players

-List of players:
+List of players available on [Architects Land's website](https://architects-land.anhgelus.world/season/terre-des-civilisations/)
-- anhgelus

 ## License

-This modpack is licensed under the MIT license, but not every jar file does not follow this license.
+This modpack is licensed under the MIT license, but every jar file may not follow this license.